Walking Tour

 1959

 A Woolworth's Department Store once stood here, built just after the Second World War.
-Just the next block over the Hudson's Bay Company also opened a large department store around the same time.
-These were another indication of the growing prosperity of Dawson Creek in the post-war boom years.
+Just the next block over, the Hudson's Bay Company also opened a large department store around the same time.
+These were yet another indicator of the growing prosperity of Dawson Creek in the post-war boom years.

 * * *